polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

-# Sending and retrieving emails from Hyperlambda
+# magic.lambda.mail

- SMTP and POP3 helpers for Magic.
+This project contains SMTP and POP3 helpers for Magic.
 More specifically, this project contains the following slots.

 * __[mail.smtp.send]__ - Sends email(s) through an SMTP server
 * __[mail.pop3.fetch]__ - Retrieves emails from a POP3 server

-## Sending email(s)
+## How to use [mail.smtp.send]

 ```
 mail.smtp.send